MrHedmad/blog/content/posts/future_research.md

 Depending on the scope of the project, this document, the *project plan*, may be large or small.
 It is important to underline that OR prescribes that *all* projects, of any size, are explicitly planned.

 - $ How should this document be structured?
 Which guidelines (accounting for scope) should be created to support this process?
-    - A potential way is to consult pre-registration journals, and re-use their guidelines.
+    - A potential way is to consult pre-registration platforms, and re-use their guidelines.

 If required, the funding proposal is created and included in the project space.